Skip to main content

 Tips for working with citations well

-The Actions strip above the response shows which databases Libra queried.
-The Cited Sources panel shows which results actually made it into the answer.
-Both together give you the full research path.
+The collapsible strip above the answer — headed Thought for … once the answer has finished — records which databases Libra queried.
+The Sources panel records which results actually made it into the answer.
+Together they give you the full research path; see Research mode.

 Next steps